notaryproject/specifications/trust-store-trust-policy-specification.md

    1. and if the signing certificate and certificate chain are not expired then the implementation MUST ignore the revocation check for timestamping signature even if it's present in the signature.
    1. and if the signing certificate and certificate chain is expired then the implementation MUST validate that signature is timestamped and timestamping signature is valid.
 Also, validate that timestamping certificate and certificate chain MUST NOT be revoked.

 The implementation MUST support both [OCSP](https://datatracker.ietf.org/doc/html/rfc6960) and [CRL](https://datatracker.ietf.org/doc/html/rfc5280) based revocations.
-Since revocation check requires network call and network call can fail because of a variety of reasons such as revocation endpoint is unavailable, network connectivity issue, DDOS attack, etc the implementation MUST support both `fail-open` or `fail-close` use cases.
+Since revocation check requires network call and network call can fail because of a variety of reasons such as revocation endpoint is unavailable, network connectivity issue, DDoS attack, etc the implementation MUST support both `fail-open` or `fail-close` use cases.
 * `fail-open`: If revocation endpoint is not reachable, consider artifact as revoked.
 * `fail-close`: If revocation endpoint is not reachable, consider artifact as not revoked.